-Dublin is a lovely city, but after a full day exploring the main sights of the city (where there were many, many tourists), I began to miss the quiet scenery of the Causeway Coast Way.
+Dublin is a lovely city, but after a full day exploring the main sights of the city (where there were many, many tourists), I began to miss the quiet scenery of the Causeway Coast Way in Northern Ireland.
 Fortunately, it is easy to escape from Dublin for a few hours and I decided to take the DART to Howth, by the sea.

 First you have to leave the village to reach the trail and the tip of the peninsula.
 From there, the trail offers lovely views of Howth, the marina and Ireland’s Eye, an offshore island.
 There were many people at the trail head, but as I walked along the cliffs, the trail became quieter.